hongtao-wu/hongtao-wu.github.io/_pages/about.md

 ## Biography

 My name is Hongtao Wu.
-I received my bachelor degree in Measurement and Control Technology and Instruments from the [School of Precision Instrument and Opto-Electronics Engineering](https://www.tju.edu.cn/info/1044/1251.htm) (National Pilot College) at [Tianjin University](https://www.tju.edu.cn/), and I used to be a member of the honours programme ([Engineering Science Experimental Class](https://zs.tju.edu.cn/ym21/xyzy1/jmyqygdzgcxy.htm), now known as Wang Shourong Class) in college, where I was supervised by Prof. [Hui Yu](https://faculty.tju.edu.cn/yuhui/en/index.htm#shjj) and Prof. [Chunguang Hu](https://scholar.google.com/citations?user=Xgr2TsYAAAAJ&hl=en) in undergraduate graduation thesis and National College Student Innovation Program.
-I am currently a second year M.Phil. student under the supervision of Prof. [Lei Zhu](https://sites.google.com/site/indexlzhu/home?authuser=0) at [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
-Now, I’m focusing on video restoration and medical image analysis, in partnership with PhD candidate [Yijun Yang](https://yijun-yang.github.io/).
+I received my bachelor degree in Measurement and Control Technology and Instruments from the [School of Precision Instrument and Opto-Electronics Engineering](https://www.tju.edu.cn/info/1044/1251.htm) (National Pilot College) at [Tianjin University](https://www.tju.edu.cn/).
+During my undergraduate studies, I was a member of the Honors Program ([Engineering Science Experimental Class](https://zs.tju.edu.cn/ym21/xyzy1/jmyqygdzgcxy.htm), now known as the Wang Shourong Class), where I was supervised by Prof. [Hui Yu](https://faculty.tju.edu.cn/yuhui/en/index.htm#shjj) and Prof. [Chunguang Hu](https://scholar.google.com/citations?user=Xgr2TsYAAAAJ&hl=en) for my undergraduate thesis and the National College Student Innovation Program.

+Currently, I am a second-year M.Phil. student under the supervision of Prof. [Lei Zhu](https://sites.google.com/site/indexlzhu/home?authuser=0) at [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
+My master's research focuses on video restoration and medical image analysis, in collaboration with PhD candidate [Yijun Yang](https://yijun-yang.github.io/).

-<p style="color:red;">I am currently exploring potential opportunities for internships and 2025 Spring & Fall PhD positions.
+<p style="color:red;">Now, I am seeking potential opportunities for internships and PhD positions for 2025 Spring & Fall.
 If you have any relevant opportunities, please feel free to email me.
 Your assistance would be highly appreciated.</p>

 ## Research Interests